assafelovic/gpt-researcher/docs/docs/tavily-api/rest_api.md

 - **results**: A list of sorted search results ranked by relevancy.
   - **title**: The title of the search result url.
   - **url**: The url of the search result.
   - **content**: The most query related content from the scraped url.
-We use propietary AI and algorithms to extract only the most relevant content from each url, to optimize for context quality and size.
+We use proprietary AI and algorithms to extract only the most relevant content from each url, to optimize for context quality and size.
   - **raw_content**: The parsed and cleaned HTML of the site.
 For now includes parsed text only.
   - **score**: The relevance score of the search result.